gitextensions/GitExtensionsDoc/source/settings.rst

     Note that the Git feature is slightly buggy and will not always display as expected.

+    Note for WSL, applies to all overrides: To have an effect in WSL, the setting must be overridden in Windows too (but the setting in Windows or WSL can be different).

   .. setting:: Difftastic

     The `Difftastic <https://github.com/Wilfred/difftastic>`_ view shows structural diff and compares files based on their syntax.